Mongolia

 In general, taxable income shall be assessed based on the value of rights pro-rated to the number of shares or percentage of participation that are transferred from a right-holding entity or its UBOs.
 For the purpose of certainty, the Ministry of Finance passed the Decrees No. 303 and 302, dated 31 December 2019, which set the following methodologies to assess taxable income:

-• Methodology to assess and impose taxes on income from sales of the right to use or possess land (Decree No. 303).
+- Methodology to assess and impose taxes on income from the sale of the right to use or possess land (Decree No. 303).

-• Methodology to determine the value of mining licences and assess taxes on income from transfer of mining licences (Decree No. 302).
+- Methodology to determine the value of mining licences and assess taxes on income from the transfer of mining licences (Decree No. 302).

 Penalties

-Breach of the above-mentioned legislative requirements (including failure to comply with requirements for assessing taxes, reporting and/or concealing relevant documents and information, and providing false documentation for tax purposes) shall be subject to cancellation of the respective rights (a mining licence and/or the respective right to use or possess land).
+Breach of the above-mentioned legislative requirements (including failure to properly assess taxes, failure to report relevant information, or concealing documents and information, as well as providing false documentation for tax purposes) may result in the cancellation of the respective rights, such as mining licences and/or land-use or possession rights.

 Local income taxes